| Written by Mark Buzinkay

 Choosing the right PDS for your port

-There are several different types of position detection systems available on the market.
-The most common type is the RTLS system (real-time location), which uses radio frequency tags to identify and track the movement of vehicles.
-Other position detection systems include DGPS (GNSS), infrared and optical character recognition (OCR) systems.
+Several different types of position detection systems are available on the market.
+The most common type is the RTLS system (real-time location), which uses radio frequency tags to identify and track vehicle movement.
+Other position detection systems include DGPS (GNSS), infrared, and optical character recognition (OCR) systems.

-When choosing a position detection system for your port, it is essential to consider the specific needs of your operation.
-Ultimately, the best position detection system for your port will depend on the specific needs of your operation (read more about PDS automation).
+When choosing a position detection system for your port, it is essential to consider your operation's specific needs.
+Ultimately, the best position detection system for your port will depend on your operation's specific needs (read more about PDS automation).

 TAKEAWAY

-A PDS is an essential tool for port operators who need to track containers and maintain an accurate inventory of containers.
+A PDS is an essential tool for port operators who need to track containers and maintain an accurate inventory.
 By tracking containers with a PDS, port operators can improve the efficiency of their operations, provide better customer service, and improve security at the port.
-When choosing a PDS, selecting one that meets your port's specific needs is crucial.
+When choosing a PDS, it is crucial to select one that meets your port's specific needs.

 Position Detection System in Ports Whitepaper

-Dive deeper into one of our core topics and learn more about: Smart Port
+Dive deeper into one of our core topics: Smart Port